Hidden tunnels, fake doors: China probes mining tragedy that killed 82

 The lack of accurate maps and miners’ location information has severely hampered rescue operations, state media said.

-The issues were not unknown to authorities before Friday's tragedy.
-In 2025, the mine operator was "fined after regulators discovered concealed working faces, but the penalty failed to serve as an effective deterrent, and the company continued illegal production," Xinhua said.
+The issues were not unknown to authorities before the May 22 tragedy.
+In 2025, the mine operator was “fined after regulators discovered concealed working faces, but the penalty failed to serve as an effective deterrent, and the company continued illegal production”, Xinhua said.

 Some mines across China have halted or reduced production following the incident for safety inspections.
 REUTERS